MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 }
 ```

-If there's been a change in the `idToEffectionDictionary`, the method potentially calls `FireEvent` for `Exited` and `Entered` to transfer from one view to another.
+If there's been a change in the `idToEffectDictionary`, the method potentially calls `FireEvent` for `Exited` and `Entered` to transfer from one view to another.
 However, the finger might have been moved to an area occupied by a view without an attached `TouchEffect`, or from that area to a view with the effect attached.

 Notice the `try` and `catch` block when the view is accessed.
 In a page that is navigated to that then navigates back to the home page, the `OnDetached` method is not called and items remain in the `viewDictionary` but Android considers them disposed.